NaitLee/Cat-Printer/README.md

 ## Features

 - Print jpg/png images directly to cat printer from a web interface
+- Print a document (.doc, .docx, .odt etc) by copy-paste
 - (more will be here...)

 ## How to use